alexbumbu/ABDataSourceController/README.md

 ```

+* To use from Interface Builder add an object to your view controlle XIB and change it's class to CustomDataSourceController.
+Now connect the tableView and viewController outlets for the newly created object and connect the table view's dataSourceController outlet to your custom object.
+You're ready to go!
-* All that's left is to initialize the data source controller in your UIViewController and assign it to your UITableView ```dataSourceController``` property and you're ready to go!
+* To use from code initialize the data source controller in your UIViewController, assign it to your UITableView ```dataSourceController``` property and you're ready to go!

 ```objective-c
 #import "UITableView+DataSourceController.h"